incognito113/supertracer-3000/README.md

 `scene/` contains all of the other classes related to the scene, which holds everything that will be rendered, and properties of objects in the scene.

-`shaders/` contains experimental code for running the tracer on the GPU.

 `shapes/` includes code for calculating intersections of every type of object that can be rendered.
 Currently, these include planes, spheres, triangles, and cylinders.

 ### Bounding Volume Hierarchy